 It is hard to imagine, how with this growth we will not enter a situation where almost every individual and object will have some kind of addressable set of interfaces.

-This is the first Axiom in this series and you may find the whole post at 3scale.
+This is the first Axiom in this series.
 Hope that you find this article useful and informative.
 If there are questions about the usage of Application Programming Interface in eCommerce and how you can capitalize on API2Cart with its unified API, schedule a call with us and our dedicated team will offer you a FREE Consultation.